 In 2002, Krista began to research the origins of Orthodox Christian vestments.
 In 2004, she traveled to Greece to participate in a museum conservation course hosted by the Greek Ministry of Culture which conserved 95 pieces of the ecclesiastical garment collection of the Gonia Monastery in Kolimbari, Crete.
 Her research and field work led to her podcast "The Opinionated Tailor" which began airing on Ancient Faith Radio in 2008 and now has over 70 episodes.
 In 2013, her book, "The Garments of Salvation: Orthodox Christian Liturgical Vesture" was published by SVS Press and is the first comprehensive book on the topic in English.
 She lectures throughout the US on the topics of beauty and Orthodox Christian Aesthetics and travels regularly to Greece to meet with suppliers as well as to be creatively inspired.

 Krista now lives in Salem, Oregon with her husband, Fr.
-Alban West, and two of their three daughters (the oldest is now married) where she works in the basement studio of the 1923 home they are restoring.
-Her daughters help her out in the workshop along with her wonderful assistant and dear friend, Jill Machado, who often answers emails and phone calls.
+Alban West, and their youngest daughter where she works in the basement studio of the 1923 home they are restoring.
 She feels blessed to have been a part of the ancient traditions of the Church for two decades and looks forward to many more fruitful, beautiful years.

 If you would like to learn more, please click on the links below to either my book or my podcasts.